human-pangenomics/HPRC_metadata/submissions/readme.md

 	* if you're certain nothing is missing from the data table CSV, consider this equivalent to ✅ (unless another emoji is also present)
 ⚠️ = data has metadata issues (if in SRA column, files were still uploaded)
 🟡 = ASH-TODO
-🟠 = ready for a upload (partial or full) but not doing that yet due to R3/lack of BioSamples
+🟠 = partially uploaded to SRA ergo cannot be fully validated
 ❓ = pending...
 ❌ = file count mismatch that isn't just an AWS or submissions thing / some other kind of annoying blocker